markcarroll/markswoodprojects/_posts/2015-05-31-simple-bird-feeder.md

 So far the birds and, more importantly, my wife loves it.

-&#8211; See full plan and more at: http://ana-white.com/2013/04/plans/kids-kit-project-2-cedar-birdfeeder
+&#8211; See full plan and more at: [Ana White's site](https://ana-white.com/2013/04/plans/kids-kit-project-2-cedar-birdfeeder)